Filip Berglund: Playing career

 In his fifth season with Skellefteå AIK in 2019–20, Beglund notched career highs 5 goals and 20 points in 52 games, before the season was cancelled due to the COVID-19.
 On 20 March 2020, approaching the conclusion of his contract with Skellefteå AIK, Berglund agreed to continue his development in the SHL, signing a one-year deal with Linköping HC.

-On 2 May 2020, Berglund was also signed a two-year, entry-level contract with draft club, the Edmonton Oilers.
+On 2 May 2020, Berglund was also signed a two-year, entry-level contract with the draft club, the Edmonton Oilers.
 He would honour his contract with Linköping HC assigned on loan from the Oilers.

 In the final season of his contract with the Edmonton Oilers, Berglund made his North American debut by appearing in 53 regular season games with American Hockey League affiliate, the Bakersfield Condors, he was limited to just 6 assists during the 2021–22 campaign.

-As an impending restricted free agent with the Oilers, on 18 May 2022, Berglund opted to return to Sweden in joining his third SHL club, Örebro HK, on a two-year contract.
+As an impending restricted free agent with the Oilers, on 18 May 2022, Berglund opted to return to Sweden to join his third SHL club, Örebro HK, on a two-year contract.